muziejus/javascripting-english-major/8-webpage.md

 [Bootstrap](http://getbootstrap.com), designed by the people at Twitter.
 We’ll be using version 4 of Bootstrap, which isn’t even out yet.

-We can load Bootstrap by putting two lines of HTML in our `<head>` tag in `index.html`:
+We can load Bootstrap styles by putting two lines of HTML in our `<head>` tag in `index.html`:

 ```html